 The second Weather Bureau building was designed by the firm of Bowd–Munson and built at a cost of $38,000.
 It too was a combination residence/observation post and served a similar purpose as that of its predecessor into the 1940s, when improvements in meteorological equipment precluded the need for such elaborate trappings.

-In 1945 the State Board of Agriculture decided it wanted the site for a new women’s dormitory but found that, having deeded the land to the U.S. Government in 1926, it would take a literal Act of Congress to reacquire it.
+In 1945, the State Board of Agriculture sought to use the site for a new women’s dormitory but found that, having deeded the land to the U.S. Government in 1926, it would take a literal Act of Congress to reacquire it.
 A bill to that effect passed the Senate in 1946 but was pocket vetoed by President Truman.
-By the time negotiations with the Department of Commerce were completed in autumn 1947, with the College paying $43,000 for the building but nothing for the land (having deeded it for free in the first place), the new dormitories—Landon, Yakeley, and Gilchrist Halls—were well on their way to completion on the former site of Faculty Row houses № 1 through № 5.
+By the time negotiations with the Department of Commerce concluded in autumn 1947, with the College paying $43,000 for the building but nothing for the land (having deeded it for free in the first place), the new dormitories—Landon, Yakeley, and Gilchrist Halls—were already nearing completion on the former site of Faculty Row houses № 1 through № 5.
 Thanks to a combination of government red tape and the urgent post-war need for more campus housing, the Weather Bureau building was saved.
 The Michigan Press Association was assigned space there in 1948.4

 Today the building sits mysteriously in a secluded spot near the north residence halls, overlooking Michigan Avenue.
 Since 1969 it has been known as Wills House, after its first occupant H. Merrill Wills, and has been quietly used by many units of M.S.U. over the past several decades.
 A renovation was completed in March 2018 to allow barrier-free access and, within, to “accommodate large teams and task forces charged with planning university projects and writing large proposals.”
 Upstairs, office space is now provided for retired faculty.5